wmlele/devise-otp/README.md

     rake db:migrate

-Add the gem's JavaScript to you `application.js`:

-    //= require devise-otp

 ### Custom views

 If you want to customise your views, you can use the following generator to eject the default view files: